What they do

 Specialisations include: Medical Physicist

 Physicists usually work in laboratories, offices or workshops, though some may also carry out fieldwork in various environments, depending on the nature of their research.
 Many physicists work in universities, where they split their time between teaching and research work, however there are also opportunities to work in government organisations or private industry.
 They may work with radioactive substances and other restricted and/or potentially harmful materials, which require strict safety and control procedures to be followed to minimise danger.
 Physicists usually work standard business hours, however overtime or weekend work may be required when setting up and carrying out experiments or when conducting fieldwork.

 Physicists use a variety of highly specialised instruments and laboratory equipment to conduct, record and analyse experiments.
 Depending on the nature of the experiment, this equipment may be used to heat or cool materials to extreme temperatures, generate and measure electrical currents, examine the atomic structure of matter, and carry out many other highly technical and specialised tasks.
 They must also be familiar with computers to control equipment, run simulations and to write reports based on their findings.

 Education and training

-To become a physicist you usually need to study a degree in science with major in physics or nanotechnology.
+To become a physicist you usually need to study a degree in science majoring in physics.
 To improve your employment prospects, you may need to complete further postgraduate study.

-Most of the universities in Western Australia offer relevant undergraduate courses.
+Most universities in Western Australia offer relevant undergraduate courses.
 Contact the universities you are interested in for more information.